pixelbrackets/pap/README.md

 ## Integration

+- [Install PAP](#installation), either as dependency or in a designated subfolder
   - Best practice is to create a separate directory for the build & deploy process, this is not mandatory however
-- Add PAP as dependency
 - Add the PAP [configuration](#configuration) file
   `build.common.properties.yml` for all shared settings
 - Add `build.local.properties.yml` to your `.gitignore` file